OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

  /**
-  * Add a digest encoded in HEX of the ciphered token to the revokation token table *
+  * Add a digest encoded in HEX of the ciphered token to the revocation token table *
   * @param jwtInHex Token encoded in HEX
   * @throws Exception If any issue occur during communication with DB